-* "Installation commanders will develop and maintain their roadways to nationally accepted standards that provide a safe driving environment for all drivers and passengers."
+- Under Policies, "Installation commanders will develop and maintain their roadways to nationally accepted standards that provide a safe driving environment for all drivers and passengers."

-* "All installation traffic signals, signs, and pavement markings will be in substantial conformance to FHWA's Manual on Uniform Traffic Control Devices for Streets and Highways (MUTCD).
-Variances in the design and application of installation traffic control devices from the standards contained in the MUTCD must be approved by SDDC and FHWA."
+- Under Traffic Control Device Plan, "This plan provides for the periodic review of existing traffic control devices and the systematic replacement of substandard and deteriorated devices.
+All installation traffic signals, signs, and pavement markings will be in substantial conformance to FHWA's Manual on Uniform Traffic Control Devices for Streets and Highways (MUTCD).
+Variances in the design and application of installation traffic control devices from the standards contained in MUTCD must be approved by MTMC (now TEA) and FHWA."

 DODD 4510.11 on DOD Transportation Engineering

 DODD 4715.1 on Environmental Security (now DODD 4715.1E)

 DOD Supplement to the MUTCD (available on TEA’s website)